 Having your voice heard

 We strongly believe that young people’s voices and lived experience should shape the support they are offered.
 We help young people develop the skills and confidence they need to inform both our work and the work of all agencies who impact on their life.
 We see young people as the “solution” not the “problem”, and are committed to helping them be seen and heard.
 If you want to have your voice heard about an issue affecting the care experienced community, get in touch.
 We use a number of techniques to get you voice heard by the right people.
 We could work with you to make a video, a podcast, articulate your point through photography, art, drama, or work with you to support your voice to be heard politically.
 If you are interested join our VOICES project.

 We are always looking for more care experienced young people to work with.
 We offer a warm, safe and inclusive environment, for young people to develop learn and leap into independence.
 We would be happy to speak to you about how we can work with your young people to support them into employment or training, help them reduce their social isolation, or be another responsible adult in their lives.
 We also run a number of workshops over the year that include mental health and wellbeing, healthy relationships and more.
-If you have a young person you’d like to refer, fill out this form and email it to Sonal Morjaria at Sonal@leicestershirecares.co.uk.
+If you have a young person you’d like to referral, fill out our referral form at the bottom of the page and email it to Jacob@leicestershirecares.co.uk

 Social Workers and Personal Assistants

 We have strong links with Leicester, Leicestershire and Rutland’s youth services, as well as the Virtual Schools.
 We understand the pressures you are under, and we are here to help, being another free service that can support young people into employment, education, help with reducing social exclusion, and give them a voice to speak out about the issues affecting them.
-If you have a young person you would like to refer, please get in touch or fill out this referral form.
+If you have a young person you would like to refer, please get in touch or fill out the referral form at the bottom of the page.
 We also run a number of workshops over the year that include mental health and wellbeing, healthy relationships and more.